-As we begin to move on from the restrictions around physical distancing, it’s a good time to take a step back and reflect on what just happened in order to prepare for the next phase of the journey we are all on.
+As we continue to move on from the restrictions around physical distancing, it’s a good time to take a step back and reflect on what has happened in order to prepare for the next phase of the journey we are all on.

 1. Tackling Authenticity

 A key ingredient to the Rules of Evidence is Authenticity.
 How do we know it is the student attending the virtual classroom, submitting the assessment or evidence portfolio when it is all remote?
 It’s still the responsibility of the RTO to have measures in place to ensure authenticity regardless of the change in environment.

 - Create an online form entitled, “Student Declaration”, that states the work is their own and not copied or submitted by anyone else.
 Include an electronic signature that is written, not an image pasted into a box.

 - Ask your students to provide identity documents at the start of an assessment or in a private online waiting room before they come into a virtual classroom.

 - Video evidence is fantastic and a drivers licence or identity document could be held up at the start.

 - With Cloud Assess there are a few other features that rubber stamp Authenticity including the Student Timeline and Geo Map that verifies the time and place of the student when they perform an action within the system.

 Some units of competency require a workplace assessment by observation.
 Where it is not possible to have the student and assessor physically attend the workplace there are a few things you can do:

 - Schedule a video conferencing call, ID the student and commence the observation during the meeting.
 Even better (with less admin), the student can record themselves performing a task and the assessor can conduct their observation in real-time watching it through Cloud Assess.
 You can check this out during this video!